edidayoung/100-days-of-code/log.md

 ### Day 8: October 4 Saturday, 2025

-**Today's Progress:** I learnt about loops today with freecode camp
+**Today's Progress:** I learnt about loops today with freecode camp.

 **Thoughts:** Loops in js always wait for the condition to be false before the loops stop which means that without a condition being met the loops continues.